-For the Fall 2021 and Spring 2022 ;semesters we are asking all veterans utilizing the GI BILL® to do the following:
+For Spring 2022, we are asking all veterans utilizing the GI BILL® to do the following:

-- Enroll for classes with Academic Advisement, your classes must fall under you degree program to be certified with the U.S. Department of Veteran Affairs.
+- Enroll in classes with Academic Advising.
+Your classes must fall under your degree program to be certified by the U.S. Department of Veteran Affairs.

-- Please scan and submit one of the following VA Enrollment Forms to TCCVeteranServices@tulsacc.edu.
+- Please scan and submit the following VA Enrollment Form to TCCVeteranServices@tulsacc.edu.

-- If you are a new student to Tulsa Community College please scan and email your Certificate of Eligibility (COE) if you have not received a COE please apply for benefits at VA.gov
+- If you are a new student at Tulsa Community College please scan and email your Certificate of Eligibility (COE) if you have not received a COE please apply for benefits at VA.gov